Manecas1221212/romance/chapter_16.md

 "Yes?"

 "Jason Whitmore.
-We met briefly at your show earlier."
+We met briefly at your show last night."
 He extended a hand.
-"Mind if I join you?
-I'd love to talk about your work."
+"What a coincidence running into you here.
+Mind if I join you?"

 Andrew hesitated, then gestured to the empty seat.
 "Sure."